 La Liga is often at the centre of the biggest summer transfers.
 Real Madrid and Barcelona have spent massively since 2010, for instance, as Spanish clubs have frequently come out on top in Champions League football betting.

-From players still relevant in Euro 2021 predictions to those who are nearing the end of their careers, we have compiled a list of the biggest La Liga summer transfers since 2010.
+From players still relevant in La Liga predictions to those who are nearing the end of their careers, we have compiled a list of the biggest Spanish football transfers since 2010.